-The park itself is rather unassuming.
+Cuyahoa Valley National Park is rather unassuming.
 There is no defining or awe-inspiring geographical feature, and although there are a few waterfalls, a railroad, and the Everett Covered Bridge in the park, there’s really nothing all that distinctive about it.

 On paper, it pales in comparison to the National Parks in the American West.
 Or so I thought until I moved to “the American West.”
 You see, my first and only visit to Cuyahoga Valley National Park occurred approximately two years ago, when I made a weekend trip there from Indiana.

-I’ll admit that I was fairly unimpressed at the time.
-It lacked the grandeur of places like Yosemite National Park or other mountainous parks of the West–parks I longed to visit and explore at the time.
+I’ll admit that I was a bit underwhelmed at the time.
+Cuyahoga Valley lacks the grandeur of places like Yosemite National Park or other mountainous parks of the West–parks I longed to visit and explore at the time.
 Honestly, my impression at the time was that, while it had its own beauty, it was as if it was made a National Park because someone in Ohio had some pull.

 As for my visit, it was somewhat impulsive.
 I had visited Acadia National Park and Great Smoky Mountains National Park the two previous weeks during the peak of their leaf peeping seasons, and had great times at both of those parks.

-This was one of the only ones open after mid-October…which was bizarre since Ohio has a strong leaf peeping game, and this could be prime season if they marketed themselves as such).
+This was one of the only campgrounds open after mid-October, which was bizarre since Ohio has a strong leaf peeping game, and this could be prime season if they marketed themselves as such.
 I set up my tent in the dark, and crashed for a few hours before heading out to Beaver Marsh for sunrise.

-I don’t know what I was expecting of a marsh at sunrise–perhaps a killer action shot of a beaver annihilating some trees with a fiery sky behind the voracious beast–but it was a mundane, beaverless scene.
+I don’t know what I was expecting of a marsh at sunrise–perhaps a killer action shot of a beaver annihilating some trees with a fiery sky behind the voracious beast–but it was a mundane, beaver-less scene.
 Well, except for the sky, which was alive with color.

 Jogging, walking, and cycling all appeared to be popular activities in Cuyahoga Valley National Park.
 I wouldn’t exactly call the urban areas between Akron and Cleveland that abut Cuyahoga to be bustling metropolises, but it’s clear that the locals treat this their city park, of sorts.

 These led me to various spots within the park, from the paths along the Cuyahoga Valley Scenic Railroad to the “secret” path that led back to Buttermilk Falls, my favorite area of the park for its solitude.
-(I was there for over an hour and never saw anyone else.)
+I was there for over an hour and never saw anyone else.

-In the end, no place should simply be reduced to its highlight reel of top spots, and when viewed as a whole, Cuyahoga National Park is actually a charming little park.
+In the end, no place should simply be reduced to its highlight reel of top spots, and when viewed as a whole, Cuyahoga National Park is actually a charming and beautiful park.
 It may not have iconic peaks, majestic wildlife, or a jagged coastline, but it does have its own unique offerings.
 This is especially true in fall, when the leaves turn a spectrum of different colors, and the hiking trails around the park are awash with these colors.

 That’s the thing about the National Parks–they all bring something special to the table, and that isn’t always going to be epic in nature.
 Sometimes, it’s “simply” a breeding site for birds once on the verge of distinction, like Pinnacles National Park.